|How compiled||Based on third party data|

 Birth registration is a legal requirement under the Births and Deaths Registration Act 1836.
 The registration of births occurring in England and Wales is a service carried out by the Local Registration Service in partnership with the General Register Office (GRO).
 Information collected at birth registration is recorded on the Registration Online (RON) system by registrars.
 Most of the information is usually supplied by the parent(s).
 For live births, details of the birthweight are obtained from the NHS birth notification.

-We produce five birth statistical releases between July and November each year.
+We produce a series of birth statistical releases between July and December each year.
 These releases include statistics about births that occurred during the previous year.
 The first release in July is accompanied by five explorable datasets.
 A lookup showing tables that used to be published and where data can be found now is contained within the dataset for each release.
 For information on what is included in each of the statistical releases, please see our User guide to birth statistics.

 (The degree of closeness between an estimate and the true value.)